phlong3105/mon/GUIDELINE.md

 - Use `import y as z` only when `z` is a standard abbreviation (e.g., np for numpy).

-For example the module `sound.effects.echo` may be imported as follows:
+For example, the module `sound.effects.echo` may be imported as follows:
 ```python
 from sound.effects import echo
 ...